A white WiFi range extender on a yellow background. The range extender has three antennas, a square, white body, and is pictured next to a power cord.

 Get Better WiFi Coverage with Shentel

-Remember, while WiFi extenders are a practical solution for many situations, it's important to recognize that extenders aren't a one-size-fits-all solution and may only be able to address some of your network's unique challenges.
+Remember, while WiFi extenders are a practical solution for many situations, it's important to recognize that extenders aren't a one-size-fits-all solution and may only be able to address some of your home network's unique challenges.
 For more complex cases, you may need to consult your ISP for help, and that's why partnering with Shentel comes in handy!
-We offer affordable, high-speed Internet, as well as TV package bundles and home phone services.
+We offer affordable, high-speed Internet service, as well as TV package bundles and home phone services.

 At Shentel, we make staying connected a breeze.
 With over 100 years of telecommunications experience and a dedicated team of experts, we are committed to providing top-notch Internet support whenever you need it.
 If you encounter any Internet connection troubles, don't hesitate to contact Shentel today and experience the unparalleled support you need to get connected better than ever.